Tenderloin After-School Program (TASP)

 TASP also likes to make frequent use of local parks so that participants can be active, run around, and have fun.
 Park outings can include organized sports games, team building games, or simply free-play.
 Field trips include weekly sports activities, field trips to museums, the Monterey Bay Aquarium, parks like Muir Woods, ice skating, rock climbing, and various cultural institutions.

 TASP provides special programming for teens including weekly teen nights, movie nights, and social events.
 Teens also help plan Cultural Festivals for the program participants as part of TASP’s youth leadership development activities.
 The teen room has a pool table, and can be used for meetings, homework on the iMacs, or just hanging out.

 TASP is open late two nights a week to provide academic support for teens.

 Each spring the teenage participants at our Tenderloin After-School Program (TASP) begin a ten-week college workshop series that includes guest speakers and assignments that teach the realities of applying for and getting in to college.
 For the participants who attend all the workshops, have the minimum GPA, and complete all of the assignments, the reward is the opportunity to go on the Annual College Tour.
 The tour is a week-long trip, often cross country, that includes tours of college campuses, cultural activities, leadership experiences, and service learning projects.

 When kids reach their teens they often want to find employment, particularly during the holidays.
-TASP hires participants as part-time Youth Workers, and can also do referrals to other youth employment agencies.
+We make it a point to give priority in hire our own by hiring recent participants in TASP as part-time Youth Workers.
+We can also do referrals to other youth employment agencies.